Bricktech2000/Notes/notes/conventions.md

 - HTML entities `&...;` are used for any non-[[ascii]] [[character]]s, such as &lambda; and &times; and &rarr;
 - all internal links are denoted using `[[note]]` and `![[image.png]]` [[wikilink]]s, and all external links are denoted using `<https://example.com/>`. bare URLs are to be avoided

-italics are used for informal and opinionated statements, and literal aoenuatosenuth #todo. [[trick]]s and personal definitions and to replace quotation marks

 ## headings

 - title[[case]] headings are for [[concept]]s that can be linked to using [[wikilink#anchor wikilink]]s and lowercease headings are for general titles